cdot/Hotpot/README.md

 # Calendars

-Hotpot can be controlled by any number of Google calendars linked to the app.
+Hotpot can interface to any number of Google calendars.

 ## Setting up a calendar
 Follow the instructions in https://developers.google.com/google-apps/calendar/quickstart/nodejs for configuring the calendar API.